 Pricing pressures experienced by OEMs have led them to accelerate in many cases the outsourcing of automotive parts and systems.
 The extent of outsourcing is dependent upon a number of factors.
-It depends principally upon the cost, quality and timeliness of external production relative to in-house production by OEMs, but it is also influenced by other factors such as the degree of unutilized capacity in the manufacturing facilities of the OEMs and collective bargaining agreements.
-In 2007 and again in 2009 and 2011, the North American based OEMs renegotiated many of their key collective bargaining agreements, resulting in significantly lower labour, pension and benefit costs, which may lead to less outsourcing in certain areas and even some insourcing.
-In 2015, these collective bargaining agreements were renegotiated again, resulting in some higher costs to the OEM's, so their insourcing trend, if any, may be moderate.
-As well, given the declining capacity and the increased capacity utilization at many of the OEMs, and the increased specialization and efficiency of many automotive parts suppliers, insourcing may be limited in scope and to certain areas, such as module assembly.
+It depends principally upon the cost, quality and timeliness of external production relative to in-house production by OEMs, but it is also influenced by other factors such as the degree of unutilized capacity in the manufacturing facilities of the OEMs and collective bargaining agreements (lower labour, pension and benefit costs may lead to less outsourcing in certain areas and even some insourcing where cost effective).
+However, given the declining capacity and the increased capacity utilization at many of the OEMs, and the increased specialization and efficiency of many automotive parts suppliers, insourcing may be limited in scope and to certain areas, such as module assembly.